learn-co-curriculum/forms-and-basic-associations-rails/README.md

 That might be what you want.
 For example, the content management system for a magazine would probably want to enforce that the category of an article is one of the sections actually printed in the magazine.

-In this case, I think we want to give users the flexibility to either create a new category, or pick an existing one.
+In our case, however, we want to give users the flexibility to create a new category *or* pick an existing one.
 What we want is autocompletion, which we can get with a [`datalist`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist):

 ```erb
 <%= form_for @post do |f| %>